TX00DS64-3009/course-info/README.md

-# Data Structures and Algorithms: sp23
+# Data Structures and Algorithms

 ## Content